tdussa/heartbleed-masstest/README.md

 Many options have been given shortcuts now (-t for --timestamp, -c for --concise, -4 for --ipv4, -6 for --ipv6, to name some).

+The output now also includes the exact IP address used for each host.